telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/getreportparameters().md

 # The `getReportParameters()` method of the HTML5 Report Viewer

-Returns an immutable array of name-value objects representing the current evaluated report parameters.
+Returns an object with properties, the names of which are the report parameters’ IDs, and values - the report parameters’ values.

-Returns: array containing the name and the value of each report parameter.
+The values of multivalue parameters include their display and value members.

 ````JavaScript
 var reportViewer = $("#reportViewer1").data("telerik_ReportViewer");